andrew1931/fundom/README.md

 - utils to change other elements state - *considered as side effects, each element has its own context, all implemented utils can mutate only current element's state.
 All elements' changes should be implemented via reactive state*;
 - utility to get reference to other element - *Fundom does not have created element's registry; if one needs to mutate other element from outside elem$ utility or to read its properties - elem$ utility returns HTML element*
 - utils like *createRoot*, *render* or *mount* - *Fundom does not have any virtual DOM or global context or any registries, all utils are independent units.
 Fundom is designed to create HTML elements in declarative way and mutate them by providing reactive states*;
-- life circle hooks - *same reason as in previous bullet*;
+- life cycle hooks - *same reason as in previous bullet*;

 ## Docs